-In order to maintain profitability we will be required to increase our revenues to meet these additional expenses.
+We will be required to increase our revenues to meet these additional expenses.
 Any failure to significantly increase our revenues as we implement our product, service, distribution and strategic relationship strategies would result in a decrease in our overall profitability.